Questions? Contact us: info@masondatacenterfacts.org

 Contact Officials

 Email or call the Mayor and City Council members.
-Ask them to support the noise petition, require special-use review for data centers, and adopt enforceable standards.
+Ask them to adopt the noise and vibration ordinance as written — and to require enforceable standards for any data center development.

 Find contact info →